netfoundry/MEC/Azure/PublicMEC/README.md

 That works very well for most applications/services.
 Applications like VoIP that need to dial a certain destination or Orchestration Platforms need to access the control plane of the deployed infrastructure in a specific region need a predictable service destination selection.
 In other words, these apps/service/users need an ability to reach an exact destination at any given time.
 With a standard Ziti Service, one would need to configure a service per destination to always reach the same destination at any given time, not very practical or even scalable solution.

 This is where addressable terminators come in.
-When a ziti service is hosted on an egress endpoint, it automatically creates so called service terminator(s).
-If terminators are marked with addressable identity, they can be addressed by the name of the endpoint (aka identity) that created them.
+When a ziti service is hosted on an endpoint, it automatically creates so called service terminator(s).
+If terminators are marked with addressable identity, they can be addressed by the name of the endpoint (aka identity) that is hosting the service.
 There is also an option to use a special tag called appData instead of the name.
 In this guide, we will use the name of the endpoint, which is the edge router's name.

 ***
 ***Prerequisites***